A geometric perspective: experimental evaluation of the quantum Cramer-Rao bound: Relating quantum geometry to quantum multi-parameter sensing

-Eq.~(\ref{eq: relation_J_generator}-\ref{eq: relation_F_generator}) show the connection between quantum geometry and quantum multi-parameter estimation (Fig.~\ref{fig:fig1}).
-The value of $\gamma$ characterizes both the quantum multi-parameter estimation scenario, where it is a measure of system's incompatibility, and the geometry of the quantum state manifold, where it relates the metric tensor determinant to the Berry curvature.
-This ratio is deeply connected to the existence of topological invariants.
-Indeed, more generally $\gamma$ can be expressed as the ratio between an $n-$form generalized Berry curvature $F_{\alpha\beta...}$ and the determinant of the metric tensor, $\gamma = c\frac{F_{\alpha\beta...}}{\sqrt{det(\boldsymbol{g})}}$ with $c$ being a constant normalization factor.
-Accordingly, $\gamma$ is gauge-invariant and for pointlike or extended monopoles~\cite{GianPRL2018,chen2022}, we have $\gamma(\boldsymbol{\theta})=1,$ $\forall \boldsymbol{\theta}$ in parameter space, indicating the largest quantumness of these monopoles.
-The isotropy of $\gamma$ is due to the radial nature of the field emanating from monopole sources; when $\gamma=1$, the flux (i.e., the generalized Berry curvature) through an unit area (given by the metric tensor determinant) is unit and thus the flux integral over a closed sphere $S^n$ gives the quantized topological number, upon normalization.
+Eq.~(\ref{eq: relation_J_generator})-(\ref{eq: relation_F_generator}) show the connection between quantum geometry and quantum multi-parameter estimation (Fig.~\ref{fig:fig1}).
+The value of $\gamma$ characterizes both the quantum multi-parameter estimation scenario, where it is a measure of the system's incompatibility, and the geometry of the quantum state manifold, where it relates the metric tensor determinant to the Berry curvature.
+The ratio is indeed deeply connected to the existence of topological invariants that can characterize exotic monopole structures in parameter space.
+We leave the discussions to Appendix~\ref{sec:AppendixTopo}.

-As an example, the previous two-parameter, qubit model $\ket{\psi(\theta, \phi)}$ describes pure states on a $S^2$ sphere such that the integral of their Berry curvature $F_{\mu\nu}$ over the sphere yields the first Chern number, corresponding to a Dirac monopole at the origin of parameter space.

 In the following, we experimentally explore the relation between quantum geometry and quantum multi-parameter estimation.
-In particular, we measure the geometric quantities using a three-level system and demonstrate the relation~(\ref{eq:inequality}) and obtain the attainable QCRB.
+In particular, we measure the geometric quantities using a three-level system and demonstrate the relation~(\ref{eq:inequality}) obtaining the attainable QCRB.
 By embedding a two-parameter model into a 3-level system, we can further explore scenarios away from the two bounds $\gamma=0,1$.

-\subparagraph{Experiments}
+\section{Experiments}

 We engineer a pure state model using a single nitrogen-vacancy (NV) center in diamond at room temperature.
-The degeneracy of $\ket{m_s=\pm1}$ is lifted by an external magnetic field $B$=490 G along the NV quantization axis, which also polarizes the intrinsic nitrogen nuclear spin during optical initialization.
+The degeneracy of $\ket{m_s=\pm1}$ is lifted by an external magnetic field $B$=490 G along the NV quantization axis.
 This qutrit system can be fully controlled using dual-frequency microwave pulses on-resonance with the transitions between $\ket{m_s=0}$ and $\ket{m_s=\pm 1}$.
 We can thus create any state parametrized by three angles,